-Photo: AmeriCorps members pose for a group photo during the ServeMontana Symposium, March 2023.
-Photo Credit: Allie Shepler
+Photo: AmeriCorps VISTA members pose on the Capitol steps, August 2021.
+Photo Credit: Alyssa Mathieu 9

-Objective 2

-Curate a dynamic, engaged group of individuals representing a broad cross section of service interests and statewide leadership in Montana to be the Montana Commission on Community Service.
+10 Curate a dynamic, engaged group of individuals representing a broad cross section of service interests and statewide leadership in Montana to be the Montana Commission on Community Service.

-Goals

-Strategies

-1

-competency of Commissioners